Our Guide To Being Self-Sufficient

-If you have little experience of living self sufficiently then you could volunteer at a local small holding or try out some smaller scale gardening in a raised bed or chat to people with similar interests (social media can be a great forum for these conversations).
+If you have little experience of living self sufficiently then you might like to volunteer at a local small holding, try out some smaller scale gardening in a raised bed or chat to people with similar interests (social media can be a great forum for these conversations).

 Getting started with self sufficiency

-Analyze your current lifestyle by considering your diet, interests and day-to-day basics.
+Analyze your current lifestyle by considering your diet, interests and day-to-day basic needs.

 Make a list of your essentials.

-Mark a tick next to the items you think you could provide for yourself.
-Then, mark a cross next to the items that perhaps aren’t essential after all.
+Mark a tick next to the items you think you could have a go at providing for yourself.
+Then, mark a cross next to the items that you could probably do without.